 A housemade raspberry syrup brings sweetness to the drink, standing in for the usual simple syrup.
 The berry qualities help coax out the fruitiness of both the lambrusco and the Calvados without making it overly sweet, while some fresh lemon juice balances it with tartness.
 Unlike its two parent drinks, the West 75th also gets a few dashes of Angostura bitters, which lend it even more depth of flavor.

 Traditionally the drink is served in a champange flute, but one variation is to serve it in a rocks glass over ice.
 Either way, you’ll want to carefully pour in the lambrusco, optionally over the back of a spoon, in order to get that nice layer of red atop the drink.

 - 1 ounce calvados

 - 1/4 ounce raspberry syrup*

 - 2 dashes Angostura orange bitters

-- 3 oz Cleto Chiarli Pruno Nero lambrusco, chilled
+- 3 ounces Cleto Chiarli Pruno Nero lambrusco, chilled

-Add all ingredients except lambrusco into a shaker with ice and shake until well-chilled.
+Add all ingredients except the lambrusco into a shaker with ice and shake until well-chilled.

-Slowly top lambrusco to create a layered effect.
+Slowly top with the lambrusco to create a layered effect.